-This spend profile includes the 30 tonne axle load program of works being delivered in Zone 3 which concluded at the end of 2017.
+This spend profile includes the 30 tonne axle load program of works being delivered in Zone 3 which is due to conclude at the end of 2017.
 At the conclusion of this program, the corridor capital spending profile shows a modest sustaining program across all zones with a few of the departures to this trend being significant asset replacements (e.g. bridges).